 He also bootstrapped a profitable 7-figure consulting firm and a separate performance marketing firm.
 In addition, he worked as a consultant for Charles Schwab, Fidelity, Dimensional Fund Advisors, and others.

 NewRetirement was voted best retirement tool by Forbes, and the American Association of Individual Investors.
-The company has a growing user base of 100,000+ DIYers.
+Over 200,000 individuals have built plans.